 Water taxis run a special service during the Handa Opera on Sydney Harbour performance season.

 Water taxis will depart regularly from Man O'War Jetty (next to Sydney Opera House) from 4.30pm until 7.30pm* and drop off at The Andrew (Boy) Charlton Pool wharf in Woolloomooloo Bay, which is a 3-minute walk to the venue.
-Please note there are a number of stairs leading up from the Andrew (Boy) Charlton Pool wharf to the performance venue.
+Please note there is a number of stairs leading up from the Andrew (Boy) Charlton Pool wharf to the performance venue.

 Handa Opera on Sydney Harbour is an open-air and all-weather event